Keszi94/pawgress/README.md

 ### Code Used

 * I have grabbed various codes from the [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
-* I used [CSS Gradient.io](https://cssgradient.io/) to generate the css code for the courses detail page header background.
 * All icons used on the side are from [Font Awesome](https://fontawesome.com/).
 * For the purchase setup I used the official [Stripe documentation](https://docs.stripe.com/).
 * I used [MailerLite](https://www.mailerlite.com/) for the newsletter implementation.
+* I followed Code Institute's [Boutique Ado walktrough project](https://github.com/Code-Institute-Solutions/boutique_ado_v1) as a reference throughout the development of my project.
+* The newsletter signup functionality was implemented using code provided by [Mailer lite's documentation](https://www.mailerlite.com/).

 ### Supporting Material